This page is from APP, the official source of professional practice for policing.

 Repatriation

-Once a deceased person has been formally identified, the coroner or procurator fiscal orders the formal release and repatriation of the deceased person or human remains to the agreed next of kin.
+Once a deceased person has been formally identified, HM coroner or procurator fiscal orders the formal release and repatriation of the deceased person or human remains to the agreed next of kin.

-The FLO determines the wishes of the family and/or bereaved regarding repatriation of the deceased person and their personal property.
-This information is then given to the coroner or procurator fiscal and the SIM.
+In consultation with HM coroner or procurator fiscal officer, the FLO will determine the wishes of the family and/or bereaved regarding repatriation of the deceased person and their personal property.
+This information is then given to HM coroner or procurator fiscal and the SIM.
 If the deceased is a foreign national, the deceased person’s embassy or consul may advise the repatriation officer of the wishes of the next of kin.

 There are strict international rules in respect of the carriage of a deceased person or human remains abroad.
 An undertaker with the necessary experience should be consulted.
 If appropriate, the undertaker should complete the necessary forms and procedures on behalf of the repatriation officer and the next of kin.